 Requests for copies of these documents may be sent to the Corporate Secretary of SLF Inc. at 1 York Street, 31st Floor, Toronto, Ontario, M5J 0B6.
-Copies of these documents and other additional information related to SLF Inc. are available at www.sunlife.com, www.sunli
+Copies of these documents and other additional information related to SLF Inc. are available at www.sedarplus.ca and <a

-SUN LIFE FINANCIAL INC. AND SUN LIFE ASSURANCE COMPANY OF CANADA (TOGETHER, "SUN LIFE") CHARTER OF THE AUDIT COMMITTEE
+SUN LIFE FINANCIAL INC. AND SUN LIFE ASSURANCE COMPANY OF CANADA (TOGETHER, "SUN LIFE")

+CHARTER OF THE AUDIT COMMITTEE